Population served: Financially disadvantaged children in Canada who are facing an illness or disability

 Other language(s): FrenchMission:

-To manage the blood and blood products supply for Canadians; is a not-for-profit, charitable organization.
+To manage the blood and blood products supply for Canadians in a safe, secure and cost-effective manner; is a not-for-profit, charitable organization.

 Population served: Cancer patients and caregivers in Canada